 You can control your music easily from the watch, even opening apps like Pandora directly from the watch.
 You can also pay for transactions with Apple Pay and more accurately track your workouts with the built-in GPS module.

 Ranking the same as Smart Functions, our Display metric also merited 20% of the total score for each product.
 We judged each watch on its screen quality and the visibility of the display in bright light, as well as if there were modes that automatically adjusted the brightness of the screen and set it to be always on.
-The Apple Watch Series 3 again impressed with its superb display, earning an 8 out of 10.
-The chart below shows how this compares to the rest of the wearables in the bunch.
+The Apple Watch Series 3 again impressed with its superb display.

 The screens on both of the Apple Watch models we tested are unmatched in terms of quality, tying for the top score of the group.
 The Series 3 42mm has a 312x390 OLED Retina display with 303 PPI, while the 38mm has a 273x340 display with 290 PPI.